If you're like me, you have probably used an affiliate code a few times when purchasing from a new brand.

 Affiliate marketing is an extremely powerful and lucrative marketing strategy: Affiliates earn more passive income and brands to generate more sales and grow their customer base.

 And the popularity of this marketing strategy is gaining traction.
-Affiliate marketing spend is reported to increase to $8.2 billion by 2022 — up from $5.4 billion in 2017.
+Affiliate marketing spend is reported to increase to $8.2 billion this year — up from $5.4 billion in 2017.

-So, if you are a DTC brand or a content creator that is ready to leverage affiliate marketing to generate more income, then this is the article for you.
+So, if you are a DTC brand or a content creator ready to leverage affiliate marketing to generate more income, this is the article for you.

-We are going to discuss what is affiliate marketing, how much brands and creators can earn, and tips for running a successful affiliate marketing campaign.
+We will discuss what affiliate marketing is, how much brands and creators can earn, and tips for running a successful affiliate marketing campaign.

 Let's hop into our ultimate guide to affiliate marketing!

-There are a few ways to approach affiliate marketing, but for the sake of this post, we will be talking about brands that use influencers and creators as their affiliates to generate more sales, word of mouth, and traffic to their websites.
+There are a few ways to approach affiliate marketing, but for the sake of this post, we will be talking about brands that use influencers, creators, and brand ambassadors as their affiliates to generate more sales, word of mouth, and traffic to their websites.

-There are three main players in this equation:
+There are three leading players in this equation:

 - The Retailer: The brand or owner of the goods